Skip to contents

 ipc_globals, ipc_packages, ipc_timeout, ipc_endpoints, ipc_transport

-Arrow IPC worker options.
+IPC worker options (used when transport = "ipc").
 By default (ipc_globals = "auto"), Rducks discovers scalar-UDF globals once at registration-wrapper creation and broadcasts them to each NNG worker when the scalar UDF is registered with the shared provider pool.
 Automatic capture estimates the serialized globals payload and warns when it exceeds option rducks.ipc_globals.warn_bytes (8 MiB by default); option rducks.ipc_globals.max_bytes can set a hard byte limit.
 Set ipc_globals_share = "mori" to pass selected globals through mori shared memory references for same-host workers; Rducks keeps the shared objects anchored for the registered scalar UDF lifetime.
 Use ipc_packages for packages that workers should attach, ipc_globals = FALSE to rely only on the serialized UDF closure and explicit task state, or a character vector / named list for explicit extra globals. ipc_timeout is the positive finite provider wait timeout in seconds; NULL uses a finite default of 30 seconds. ipc_endpoints optionally supplies NNG endpoint URLs for worker processes that the caller starts and stops; those processes must run the Rducks NNG worker loop.
 Any NNG URL transport supported by both endpoints is allowed.
 When endpoints are not supplied, ipc_transport selects the transport used for the mirai-launched local worker endpoints and must be left as NULL when explicit ipc_endpoints are supplied.
 Rducks retries local TCP/WebSocket startup with fresh endpoint bundles after startup-ping failure; caller-supplied endpoints remain caller-owned and fail fast. "abstract" means Linux abstract IPC, "ipc" means NNG IPC (Unix-domain sockets on POSIX and named pipes on Windows), "unix" means the POSIX Unix-domain alias, and "tcp" / "ws" use loopback TCP / WebSocket endpoints.
 The default is "abstract" on Linux and "ipc" elsewhere.

 ipc_globals_share